Discrete Chi-Square Method discovers solar forcing in El Ni\~no time series: The Pacific Ocean as a bolometer measuring the solar dynamo light curve in real-time: Results of DCM analysis for simulated data

-We conclude that the DFT ``detects'' the $P_1/2$ and $P_1$ periods, where $P_1$ is the correct simulated period value.
-However, the DFT two signal model is not the correct model for these Model 6 simulated data, which contain only one signal.
-If the correct period is $P$ and the correct model is a double wave $(K_2=2)$, the DCM pure sine model $(K_1=1)$ analysis can also give the values $P/2$ and $P$ \citep{Jet21}.
+We conclude that DFT ``detects'' the $P_1/2$ and $P_1$ periods, where $P_1$ is the correct simulated period value.
+However, DFT two signal model is not the correct model for these Model 6 simulated {time series}, which contains only one signal.
+If the correct period is $P$ and the correct model is a double wave $(K_2=2)$, DCM pure sine model $(K_1=1)$ analysis can also give the values $P/2$ and $P$.